 Climate and average weather in New Zealand

-Zealand has mild temperatures, moderately high rainfall, and many hours of sunshine throughout most of the country.
+New Zealand has mild temperatures, moderately high rainfall, and many hours of sunshine throughout most of the country.
 New Zealand's climate is dominated by two main geographical features: the mountains and the sea.
-While the far north has subtropical weather during summer, inland alpine areas of the South Island can be as cold as minus 10 degrees Celsius (14 degrees Fahrenheit) in winter.
+While the far north has subtropical weather during summer, inland alpine areas of the South Island can be cold with minus 10 degrees Celsius (14 degrees Fahrenheit) in winter.

-New Zealand?s average rainfall is high (between 640mm and 1500m) and evenly spread throughout the year.
+New Zealand's average rainfall is between 640mm and 1500m, (25.19 - 59.05 inch) and evenly spread throughout the year.
 Most places in New Zealand receive over 2000 hours of sunshine a year, with the sunniest areas receiving over 2350 hours.

 Interested in more detailed information on the Weather and Climate in New Zealand?